theonlydaleking/typescript-tute/readme.md

 ## Type definition files

+!!
+Get in the habit of reading these.

 These are build by random developers (usually [definitely typed](https://github.com/DefinitelyTyped/DefinitelyTyped)) and usually install a `index.d.ts` which will be a bunch of definitions.

 The nice thing about this is that it gives you a cmd+click option to go see what the functionality is.
 This can be used as a type of documentation.